wahasa/Manjaro/README.md

 3. Stop VNC Server

-on Kali-linux, run this command to stop :
+on Manjaro, run this command to stop :

 ```
 vnc-stop
 ```
 </br>

 ---